-Keeping all that in mind, we have prepared the following 2017 Year-End Tax Planning Letter.
-For your convenience, the letter has been divided into three sections:
+Keeping all that in mind, we have prepared the following 2019 Year-End Tax Letter.
+For your convenience, the letter is divided into three sections:

 Be aware that the concepts discussed in this letter are intended to provide only a general overview of year-end tax planning.
-It is recommended that you review your personal situation with your JMF accountant.
+It is recommended that you review your personal situation with a tax

 INDIVIDUAL TAX PLANNING